ntoll/ntoll.github.io/article/attention/index.md

-Prior to my visit, I had only limited encounters with the work of Warhol: the "15 minutes of fame" quote, garish quartets of Marilyn Monroe prints, Campbell's soup cans, and photos of a vacant looking eccentric with blonde hair and glasses from my '80s childhood.
-The Warhol museum certainly captured and stimulated my attention.
+Prior to my visit, I had only limited encounters with the work of Warhol: the "15 minutes of fame" quote, garish quartets of Marilyn Monroe prints, Campbell's soup cans, and 80s-era photos of a vacant looking eccentric with blonde hair and glasses.
+Yet the Warhol museum captured and stimulated my attention.
 I especially enjoyed sharing this time with Naomi, who is always such a playful presence with a large dollop of thoughtfulness thrown in for good measure (more on this soon).

 My impression of Warhol is of a man who found himself in an adverse world, then dared to make a space for himself by subverting the familiar.
 His subversions